 The hike begins by dipping down to cross over a babbling stream before climbing slightly and crossing over Bobwhite Way.
 This is the first of a few times that the trail meets the road.
 Keep an eye out for cars when crossing.

-If you’re hiking the trail after some rain, as we were, you’ll soon come to a boggy area.
-You can see the blue blazes across the water where the trail continues straight, but nobody really wants to walk through that.
+If you’re hiking the trail after some rain, as we were, you may come across a boggy area.
+We could see the blue blazes across the water where the trail continued straight ahead, but of course we didn’t really want to walk through the water.

-Luckily, the park has created a water bypass that you can take, following the blue markings just to the left of the boggy area.
+Luckily, the park created a water bypass that we could take, following the blue markings just to the left of the boggy area.
+The rangers here are really good at keeping the trails maintained and providing clear alternate routes when needed.

-The trail then crosses a clearing under the powerlines before crossing Bobwhite Way again about halfway to the river.
+The trail then crosses a clearing under the powerlines before crossing Bobwhite Way again; we were about halfway to the river.

-The Wild Turkey Trail continues through the forest, passing the access to Campsite 1, then following along Beaver Ponds, and passing Campsite 2 (take a sharp right after crossing the bridge here to follow back along the stream; going straight will just take you to the campsite).
+The Wild Turkey Trail continues through the forest, continuing to intersect with the mountain biking trails, passing the access to Campsite 1, then following along Beaver Ponds, and passing Campsite 2 — you’ll take a sharp right after crossing the bridge here to follow back along the stream; going straight will just take you to the campsite.

-The trail ends when it connects with the Riverside Trail.
+The trail ends at the Chattahoochee River when it connects with the Riverside Trail.
 From here, you can take the Riverside Trail left to the Day-Use Area to picnic and sit by the river.

 When you’re ready to head back, simply take the Riverside Trail until it connects to the Wild Turkey Trail and retrace your steps back to the Visitor Center for about a 6 mile hike.